Filtering of a noisy signal by sliding averaging

 c=4, label="Показатель сглаживания 0.99" )

-Let's zoom in on the graph to see how different smoothing algorithms handle a sudden change in signal level.
+Let's zoom in on the graph to see how different smoothing algorithms work out a sharp change in signal strength.

 plot( data["Зашумленные импульсы"].time[r2], data["Зашумленные импульсы"].value[r2],